mainwp/mainwp-broken-links-checker-extension/readme.txt

 1. Enable or Disable extension on the "Extensions" page in the dashboard

 == Changelog ==

+= 0.0.6 =
+* Fixed: Layout issue on the Links page
+* Added: An option to limit a number of links returned from child sites

 = 0.0.5 =
 * Updated: Quick start guide layout